What Are Operating Expenses? Basics and Examples

 Overall operating costs formula

-You may want a broader picture of your company’s operating costs that incorporates overhead expenses (OPEX/SG&A), research and development (R&D), and the cost of goods sold (COGS).
-To include all these items in your operating costs calculations, follow this formula:
+You may want a broader picture of your company's operating costs that incorporates overhead expenses (such as selling, general, and administrative [SG&A] costs), research and development (R&D), and the COGS.

 This calculation provides an overall perspective of how your business is spending money.